STAT545-UBC-hw-2018-19/hw07-Mengsuper/README.md

 hw07-Mengsuper created by GitHub Classroom

 This repository contains my submission for homework 7 in STAT 545A.
-The goals of this homework is to build your own R package
+The goals of this homework is to build your own R package.

 Document | Content
 --------- | --------